 AG_GetStringDup() returns a newly-allocated copy of the string variable.
 If the string cannot be allocated, NULL is returned.

-The AG_GetStringP() function returns a direct pointer to the buffer containing the string.
-If the given variable is function-defined (i.e., it was set by AG_BindStringFn()), the value generated by the last AG_EvalVariable() operation is returned.
-Note that AG_GetStringP() is not free-threaded, so calls to this function should be protected by AG_LockVariable() (as an exception, dynamically-allocated strings set by AG_SetString() are safe to access without locking, as long as the variable's parent object is locked).
+The potentially-unsafe AG_GetStringP() returns a direct pointer to the buffer containing the string.
+It is not free-threaded (so the object must be locked, and calls protected by AG_LockVariable()).
+Note that discrete strings set by AG_SetString() are safe to access without locking as long as the variable's parent object is itself locked.

-The AG_SetString() function creates or modifies a string variable (possibly creating a new variable).
-The s argument is a C string which will be duplicated or copied.
-If the variable exists as a reference to a fixed-size buffer (i.e., it has been created by AG_BindString()), then the contents of s are copied to the buffer.
-If the buffer has insufficient space, the string is truncated.
+AG_SetString() sets the value of a string variable (possibly creating a new variable).
+The s argument is a C string which will be either duplicated or copied.
+If the given variable exists and is a reference to a fixed-size buffer (i.e., it was generated by a AG_BindString() call), then the contents of s are copied to the the referenced buffer.
+If the buffer is too small to fit the string, the string is safely truncated.
 The s argument may be set to NULL (in which case further AG_GetString() calls will also return NULL).
 The AG_SetStringF() variant accepts a printf(3) style format string argument.

-The AG_SetStringNODUP() variant accepts a pointer to a dynamically-allocated string buffer.
-This buffer will be freed automatically when the parent object is destroyed.
+The potentially-unsafe AG_SetStringNODUP() variant accepts a pointer to a dynamically-allocated string buffer which will be free'd whenever the parent object is destroyed.